Coarse Cohomology with twisted Coefficients: Limits and Colimits

 \begin{prop} If $f_i:Y_i\to X$ is a finite family of injective maps from coarse spaces then the subsets

-for $i$ an index and $E_i\s Y_i^2$ an entourage are a subbase for the the pushout coarse structure which is dual to the pushout cocoarse structure of $(f_i:Y_i\to X)_i$; the maps $f_i:Y_i\to X$ are coarse maps. \end{prop} \begin{proof} \begin{itemize} \item Suppose $E_i\s Y_i^2$ is an entourage.
+for $i$ an index and $E_i\s Y_i^2$ an entourage are a subbase for a coarse structure; the maps $f_i:Y_i\to X$ are coarse maps. \end{prop} \begin{proof} Suppose $E_i\s Y_i^2$ is an entourage.
 Let $C\s X^2$ be an element of the pushout cocoarse structure.
 Denote